Warm Farro Salad + Roasted Butternut Squash with Sage and Butter

 - Preheat the oven to 425 degrees.
 Place the cubed squash on a parchment-lined baking sheet and sprinkle with the sea salt and pepper.
 Drizzle the olive oil over the squash and toss to coat.
 Roast in the preheated oven for 20-25 minutes (tossing halfway through), or until squash is tender and lightly caramelized on top.

 - Place the butter in a saucepan and melt over medium/high heat.
-Continue cooking until butter begins to foam.
+Add the shallots, continue cooking until butter begins to foam.
 Add the sage leaves to the foaming butter.
 Continue to cook, giving the pan a swirl every 10 seconds or so until the butter becomes lightly browned and gives off a nutty aroma.
 Remove from heat and stir in the maple syrup.

 - Put squash in a bowl along with the cooked farro and toasted pecans.
 Pour the sage-maple brown butter over and toss to coat.
 Sprinkle with crumbled goats' cheese, if desired.